projectcalico/calico/docs/source/architecture.rst

 to configure the Calico network by making Neutron API calls.
 This provides seamless integration with Neutron.

-The orchestrator plugin is repsonsible for the following tasks:
+The orchestrator plugin is responsible for the following tasks:

 API Translation
 ~~~~~~~~~~~~~~~